BSBI Photographic Competition 2023

 BSBI Photographic Competition 2018

-The winner in the Plants & People 2018 category was entitled “Learning from Mum - Hannah's meadow, Teesdale” by Heather Kelly.
-And the winner in the Plants & Pollinator category was entitled “Argogorytes wasp on Fly Orchid (Ophyrs insectifera), Wakerley Wood, Northamptonshire” by Pete Stroh.
+The winner in the Plants & People 2018 category was “Learning from Mum - Hannah's meadow, Teesdale” by Heather Kelly and the winner in the Plants & Pollinators category was “Argogorytes wasp on Fly Orchid (Ophrys insectifera), Wakerley Wood, Northamptonshire” by Pete Stroh.

 BSBI Photographic Competition 2017